-On this walk to High Force you will also see Low Force Waterfalls first which are also very impressive and worth seeing
+On this walk to High Force you will also see Low Force Waterfalls first which are very impressive in themselves and worth seeing, with most visitors to High Force not venturing down this way.

 A short walk to High Force waterfall via Low Force from Bowlees